NextronSystems/thor-manual/signatures/ioc-formats.rst

 Mutexes or Events
 -----------------

-Mutex or Event IOCs are specified in the following format:
+Mutex or Event IOCs use the following format:

 .. code-block:: text

    <mutex/event>;Description

-The score is always set to 70.
+The score is always set to ``70``.

 .. code-block:: text
    :linenos: